 Sherm's Thunderbird donated 1,276 pounds of frozen vegetables to the FISH food pantry on 6/2/16.
 They are great partners for reducing hunger in the community.

-The next ROSEBURG FOOD Project pick up day is SATURDAY August 13th.
-The results of the April 9th collection are FABULOUS!!
-We collected 10,421 pounds of food from 630 donors coordinated by 66 neighborhood coordinators.
-Watch this space for our June collection totals.
+The next ROSEBURG FOOD PROJECT pick up day is SATURDAY August 13th.
+The results of the June collection are: 8,992 pounds of food from 585 donors coordinated by 66 neighborhood coordinators.

 Watercolors by the late Rev. Phyllis Stelson have been reproduced as note cards.
 She was a champion of food pantries in Douglas County.
 Proceeds from the sale of the cards benefit FISH Food Pantry.
 They can be purchased at the pantry.
 Set of four cards for $4.